ditesh/webutil/README.md

     * cache header analysis
     * blocking analysis
     * optimization benefit analysis (cost and time)
-* website analysis with an empty and primed cache
-* detection of over 120 commonly used front end libraries, content management systems and third party embeds (aka What's That Site Running?)
 * header verification and analysis
 * built in user agent support with screen dimensions
 * standard `phantomjs` facilities